aiotrope/synchro/README.md

 ## 💫 Deploy

-Full stack app hosted in [render.io](https://render.com) @ [https://www.arnelimperial.com](https://www.arnelimperial.com).
+Full stack web app is available at [https://www.arnelimperial.com](https://www.arnelimperial.com).
 It should be noted that the site may be slow when making a request.